Fujita Phenomenon for a Mixed Local-Nonlocal Hardy-H\'enon Equation with Regularly Varying Time Weights: Introduction and main results

 From a mathematical point of view, the operator $ \sL $ is of significant interest due to the interplay between local non-local dynamics.
 It presents new challenges in analysis, including the study of regularity, spectral properties, and maximum principles.
 Equations involving $ \sL $, such as

 serve as a framework for reaction-diffusion models with mixed diffusion.

 The investigation of blow-up phenomena for equation~\eqref{L-f-u} dates back to ~\cite{Sugitani}, which considered the case of the pure fractional Laplacian $\sL = -(-\Delta)^\ts$ along with general nonlinearities.
 Since then, various aspects of the purely fractional setting, featuring different types of nonlinearities and alternative analytical techniques, have been further developed in~\cite{Fino, Kirane1, Kirane2}.
+We also refer to~\cite{Y, X} for further results concerning the existence, nonexistence, and qualitative behavior of solutions to related problems.

 In recent work, Biagi, Punzo, and Vecchi~\cite{biagi2024}, and subsequently Del Pezzo and Ferreira~\cite{Fuj2025}, investigated Fujita-type phenomena for equation~\eqref{L-f-u} involving a power-type nonlinearity $ f(u) = u^p $.
 They identified the critical Fujita exponent as $ 1 + \frac{2\ts}{N} $, which marks the threshold between global existence and finite-time blow-up.
 Their analysis, which relies on the classical Kaplan eigenfunction method~\cite{Kaplan}, reveals an intriguing result: the critical exponent $ 1 + \frac{2\ts}{N} $ coincides exactly with that of the purely fractional Laplacian case.
 This indicates that the presence of a local diffusion term does not alter the fundamental blow-up behavior governed by the fractional component.
 In essence, the mixed local-nonlocal operator preserves the same criticality as the fractional Laplacian in determining the long-time dynamics of solutions.